 David Inman walks into the Other Change of Hobbit, a science-fiction bookstore in Berkeley, with only a vague idea of what he’s looking for.
 “I think the cover was blue and it had a spaceship kind of flying off,” Inman tells the man behind the counter, who happens to be the store’s owner, David Nee.

+For the last seven years – whether crime was up or down – the Oakland police department has regularly busted its budget.
+Big time.
 The main culprit is overtime pay, and it adds up pretty quickly.
 Starting pay for an Oakland cop is $69,000, and it increases with experience.
-But with overtime pay and various shift differentials, officers often earn more than double their base salaries, according to the city’s salary records.
+But with overtime pay and various […]

 The City Hall chamber is mostly empty.
 As the Oakland City Council members work through agenda items, some sit attentively, others stare into space with glazed eyes.
 Are they dealing with the people’s business?
 Or should we just be grateful the committee didn’t cancel the meeting.

-WASHINGTON, March 21 (UPI) — A federal government report on nitrate contamination of the nation’s ground-water supplies shows about 7 percent of U.S. wells contain potentially hazardous levels of the substance — although the data used to compile
+This story came from a House briefing on widespread nitrate contamination in drinking water.
+It ran in the Washington Times, Eccowire, WaterWorld and other outlets.
+WASHINGTON, March 21 (UPI) — A federal government report on nitrate contamination of the nation’s ground-water supplies shows about 7 percent of U.S. wells contain potentially hazardous levels of the […]